thu-tram/mangg-may-tinh/routing/distance-vector.md

 To start out, every router's forwarding table is empty.
 Our goal is to fill in the forwarding tables of every router, such that packets can be routed from anywhere to the destination, A.

-To start, A can tell R1: ``I am A.'' Now, R1 knows how to forward packets to A.
+To start, A can tell R1: "I am A." Now, R1 knows how to forward packets to A.

-Now that R1 has a path to A, it can tell its neighbors, R2 and R3: ``I am R1, and I can reach A.''
+Now that R1 has a path to A, it can tell its neighbors, R2 and R3: "I am R1, and I can reach A."

 <img width="800px" src="/assets/routing/2-033-sketch2.png">

 Now, R2 and R3 know that they can reach A by forwarding packets to R1.

-R2 can now tell its neighbors, R4 and R5: ``I am R2, and I can reach A.'' Similarly, R3 can tell its neighbors, R6 and R7: ``I am R3, and I can reach A.''
+R2 can now tell its neighbors, R4 and R5: "I am R2, and I can reach A." Similarly, R3 can tell its neighbors, R6 and R7: "I am R3, and I can reach A."

 <img width="800px" src="/assets/routing/2-034-sketch3.png">